IamSierraCharlie/Contrastech_Python_API_for_Linux_AND_Windows/README.md

 noted that I have fumbled my way to this point to get some working code - I do not profess to be an expert.
 My reason for adding this repo is in the hope that some that others may be able to benefit from it as well as contribute to a better version of the code.
 This API uses c_types to interface with the dll which is provided by ContrasTech.
-I have very limited experience with c_types in Python, but this seems to work just fine!
+I have very limited experience with c_types in Python, but this seems to work just fine - NOW IN BOTH WINDOWS AND LINUX!!!

 ### Why use it??
 The main reason is ease of use; if you have little understanding of c_types AND want to use your ContrasTech camera in Linux, then this API makes it easier to set